sassembla/Autoya/Assets/Autoya/Purchase/README.md

 # Purchase
-thin wrapper for Unity's IAP.
+thin wrapper for Unity's IAP. only supports remote IAP.
+Your web server should check purchase receipt and deploy the paid item to the player.

 ## Contains
 Apply Apple/Google ID dependent purchase control style.